newsnerdery/newsnerdery/meta/governance.md

 News Nerdery is governed with a [benevolent dictator governance model](http://producingoss.com/en/benevolent-dictator.html).

 In general, this means that News Nerdery is maintained by a community of active contributors.
 Most decisions are made in this context and contributions are always welcome.
-The project lead performs a role of project leadership and community oversight.
+The lead performs a role of project leadership and community oversight.

 ## Roles and Responsibilities